bitovi/academy/src/ngrx/12-test-reducer/test-reducer.md

 @sourceref ./login.selectors.spec.ts
 </details>

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/test-reducer).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/create-reducer...test-reducer) on GitHub.
+> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/test-reducer).
+You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/create-reducer...test-reducer) on GitHub.